IronCoreLabs/ironcore-alloy/java/src/jmh/java/com/ironcorelabs/ironcore_alloy_java/README.md

 ## Interpreting Results

 Since ironcore-alloy is a library that interacts with a back-end service (TSP), the benchmark results are not always straightforward to interpret.
 Most API calls in ironcore-alloy make a round-trip to the TSP, and the TSP also does some computation.
-If testing on a single machine, it is good to monitor the CPU/RAM usage of the TSP processes in addition to the Kotlin benchmark process to make sure you aren't resource constrained.
+If testing on a single machine, it is good to monitor the CPU/RAM usage of the TSP processes in addition to the Java benchmark process to make sure you aren't resource constrained.

 In general, operation latency is a function of latency to the TSP + latency to the tenant's KMS (if key-leasing is disabled).